B. Vittalacharya: Biography

-B. Vithalacharya was born into a Tulu speaking Shivalli Madhwa Brahmin family on 28 January 1920 in Udayavara, in then Udupi Taluk as a seventh child.
+B. Vithalacharya was born into Madhwa Brahmin family on 28 January 1920 in Udayavara, in then Udupi Taluk as a seventh child.
 He was interested in dramas, Bayalata and Yakshagana since childhood.
 His father Padmanabhacharya was a noted ayurvedic doctor, who used to treat patients free of cost.
 He studied only up to third class.
 He left the house to seek his fortune at the age of nine years.
 Reaching Arasikere, he did odd jobs and finally bought an Udupi Restaurant from his cousin.
 He successfully ran the hotel.

 He participated in the Quit India Movement against the British Government along with some friends.
 He was imprisoned.
 After release from the Jail, he handed over his hotel business to his younger brother.
 He established One Touring Cinema in Hassan District along with his friend Sri D. Shankar Singh and others.

 He was the executive partner running the Touring Talkies on a daily basis.
 He multiplied the single Touring Talkies into four units.
 He used to watch each and every film they screened and learnt film making techniques practically.
-In 1944, he married Jayalakshmi Acharya, the third daughter of Sri.
-U. Ramadasa Acharya of K. R. Pete.
+In 1944, he married Jayalakshmi Acharya, the third daughter of U. Ramadasa Acharya of K. R. Pete.

 With the same friends and Shankar Singh, they moved to Mysore and formed a film production company under the banner of Mahatma Pictures.
 They produced 18 Kannada pictures from 1944 to 1953, among them very successful ones like Naga Kanya, Jagan Mohini, and Srinivasa Kalyana.
 During that period, one by one the partners parted company and finally only D. Shankar Singh and Vittalacharya remained.
 Some of the films were directed by others, some by D. Shankar Singh and some by Vittalacharya.

 In 1953, he parted ways with D. Shankar Singh, and formed his own company under the banner Vittal Productions and produced and directed his first film, Rajya Lakshmi.
 In 1954, he produced and directed Kanyadhanam, a revolutionary Kannada film for that time.
 Wishing to remake the same in Telugu, he moved to Madras and settled there till his death.